 - 6. Quality Assurance and Additional Requirements.
 Quality assurance measures, instructions, and other recommendations and requirements are found in the test methods manual previously referenced.
 Additional requirements are specified below. - a.
 The discharge is subject to determination of "Pass" or "Fail" and "Percent (%) Effect" for chronic toxicity tests using the TST approach described in National Pollutant Discharge Elimination System Test of Significant Toxicity Implementation Document (EPA 833-R10-003, 2010), Appendix A, Figure A-1, and Table A-1.
-The null hypothesis (H_o) for the TST approach is Mean discharge IWC response 0.75 × Mean control response.
+The null hypothesis (Ho) for the TST approach is Mean discharge IWC response 0.75 × Mean control response.
 A test result that rejects this null hypothesis is reported as "Pass".
 A test result that does not reject this null hypothesis is reported as "Fail".
 The relative "Percent (%) Effect" at the discharge IWC is defined and reported as: ((Mean control response Mean discharge IWC response) ÷ Mean control response)) × 100. - b.
-If the effluent toxicity test does not meet the minimum effluent or reference toxicant TAC specified in the referenced test method, then the Permittee shall re-sample and retest as soon as possible, but not later than 14 days following notification of the test failure. - c.
+If the effluent toxicity test does not meet the minimum effluent or reference toxicant TAC specified in the referenced test method, then the Permittee shall resample and re-test as soon as possible, but not later than 14 days following notification of the test failure. - c.
 Dilution water and control water shall be laboratory water prepared and used as specified in the test methods manual.
 If dilution water and control water is different from test organism culture water, then a second control using culture water shall also be used. - d.
 Monthly reference toxicant testing is sufficient.
 All reference toxicant test results should be reviewed and reported. - e.
 The Permittee shall perform toxicity tests on final effluent samples.
-Chlorine and ammonia shall not be removed from the effluent sample prior to toxicity testing, unless explicitly authorized under this section of the MRP and the rationale is explained in the Fact Sheet (Attachment F). - f.
-Ammonia Removal.
-Except with prior approval from the Regional Water Board Executive Officer of the Regional Water Board, ammonia shall not be removed from bioassay samples.
-The Permittee must demonstrate the effluent toxicity is caused by ammonia because of increasing test pH when conducting the toxicity test.
-It is important to distinguish the potential toxic effects of ammonia from other pH sensitive chemicals, such as certain heavy metals, sulfide, and cyanide.
-The following may be steps to demonstrate that the toxicity is caused by ammonia and not other toxicants
+Chlorine and ammonia shall not be removed from the effluent sample prior to toxicity testing, unless explicitly authorized under this section of the MRP and the rationale is explained in the Fact Sheet (Attachment F).